Priyanka’s Weight Loss Story

 I hated weighing myself.
 Hated Hated Hated it.
 Stepping on a scale meant dealing with my worst fears so I avoided it for as long as I could remember.
 All this time I would cover up my fat layers with loose and boring clothes.

 This is when I decided to join an aerobics class.
-My 12th had just begun and I could manage one hour session.
+My 12th had just begun and I could manage a one-hour session.
 I wanted to look better for the wedding.
 The class was fun.
 I never weighed myself there or thought about weight loss but just gave in my best.
 Since my body was not used to any form of activity it reacted well and I lost a lot.
 I don’t know how much but it was quite a bit and everyone was surprised to see me at the wedding which was just 1 month after the engagement.

 I managed my studies and aerobics till the end of the year but then I fell sick.
 I had to quit the classes and suddenly there was a lot of exam pressure and I could not join it.
 The weight came back soon after and seemed to bring back its friends also who started to settle themselves on every part of my body.
-But I was helpless, after all 12th class need sacrifices.
+But I was helpless, after all, 12th class needs sacrifices.

 Then came college where other girls wore skinny jeans and fashionable clothes while I stuck to my suit, ill-fitted jeans and loose shirts.
 These clothes did nothing to make me look glamorous.
 I would envy the slim girls who got all the attention but would then simply convince myself by saying that I am different and I don’t want to look like them.
 True, I didn’t want to imitate anyone but another fact that I avoided facing was that I didn’t want to look like myself also.